Kobie-Kirven/SCiMS/README.md

 host sex using shotgun metagenomic data.
 Currently, this tool supports sex determination for host organisms that contain two sex chromosomes.
 (Ex.
 X and Y in humans).
-Briefly, SCiMS works by aligning shotgun metagenomic data to a reference genome and calculating the proportion of reads that map to the heterogametic chromosome versus both sex chromosomes together.
+Briefly, SCiMS works by aligning shotgun metagenomic data to a reference genome and comparing the coverage of the homogametic chromosome to the coverage of the autosomes.
 ## Installation

 ### Requirements